BellerophonMobile/logberry/docs/concepts.md

 ## OutputDriver

 Events are actually recorded, aggregated, or otherwise processed by OutputDrivers.
-There are two built-in:
+Applications may implement its interface and provide their own, but there are two included in Logberry:

  * TextOutput: Arguably human readable output, colorized if outputting to a terminal.
  * JSONOutput: Machine readable JSON formatted output.

 TextOutputs include a program label on each line.
-By default logberry.Std has a registered TextOutput with a program label derived from the executing process' filename.
+By default `logberry.Std` has a registered TextOutput with a program label derived from the executing process' filename that writes to stdout.

 OutputDrivers are registered using `Root::AddOutputDriver()` or `Root::SetOutputDriver()`.
 E.g., to switch the default to JSON